Murder of Dawn Olanick: Discovery and examination

 Two of many previous reconstructions of Dawn Olanick, one depicting her as a brunette, the other depicting her as a blonde.
-However, investigators believe that the most recent rendering is the most accurate.

 On the morning of July 15, 1982, gravedigger George Kise discovered the body of Olanick in the rear of Cedar Ridge Cemetery in Blairstown, New Jersey.
 The body was found lying on its back just over a steep bank that leads to a creek below.
 The victim's face had been beaten beyond recognition with a yet-to-be-determined object.
 Due to the significant decomposition of her body, her eye color could not be discerned.

 The body was clad in a red short-sleeved shirt.
 A peasant-style skirt was found lying on top of the victim's legs.
 No undergarments were found.
 Despite this, no conclusive evidence of sexual assault was found, but this was difficult to determine because of the degree of decay of the body.
 A golden cross necklace was found tangled in the victim's hair.
 Two earrings were found in her left ear.
 Red nail polish was found on the right hand only and she had no known surgical scars, distinct birth marks or tattoos.
 Scars or marks on the head/face area would not be known due to the condition of the body.
 The front two teeth were slightly darker than the other teeth.
 The victim's appendix and tonsils were intact.
 Forensic anthropologists determined that the victim was not pregnant and had never given birth, and was most likely between the ages of 14 and 18 years old at the time of her death.
 Toxicology did not reveal any traces of drugs, but was not entirely conclusive because of the time elapsed between the death and discovery of the body.
 It is believed that the body was discovered after two to three days, or possibly even weeks, of exposure to the elements.
 This was especially difficult to determine because of the hot and humid weather in the area at the time.

 Examination indicated that the girl had attempted to fight back or defend from her attacker, as trauma to her hands and arms was observed.